aronCiucu/DCSTheWay/README.md

 4. Launch `TheWay.exe` and go fly!

-If you are updating from an older version, simply replace your existing `TheWay.lua` and `TheWay.exe` files with the new ones.
+If you are updating from an older version, simply download the newest release, extract your new `The Way` folder ontop of your old one, replacing your existing files with the new ones.
+Also don't forget to copy your new `TheWay.lua` file into Saved Games, and override your old one there.

 ## How to use?
 Video tutorial here: